paulosuzart/paulosuzart.github.io/_posts/2021-11-24-my-time-with-zio.md

 tags: [scala]
 ---

 Following my study spree during my vacations, it was time to jump into [ZIO](https://zio.dev/).
-I have touched the project here and there but never tried to build sample.
-What I found after my last visit one year ago, is a much more mature, ecosystem like suite of capabilities and I like what I see.
-Let's walk through a simple example consuming a Kafka Topic and keeping a background process ([fiber](https://zio.dev/version-1.x/datatypes/fiber/index)) logging a "materialized" version of this topic in memory.
+I have touched the project here and there but never tried to build a sample.
+After my last visit one year ago, what I found is a much more mature, ecosystem-like suite of capabilities, and I like what I see.
+Let's walk through a simple example of consuming a Kafka Topic and keeping a background process ([fiber](https://zio.dev/version-1.x/datatypes/fiber/index)) logging a "materialized" version of this topic in memory.

 <!--more-->

 # ZIO

 The first thing to catch your eyes is the [adopters list](https://github.com/zio/zio#adopters) in the project's README.
-You find big names in that list including Asana, Bank of America, DHL, TomTom, Zalando, among others.
-It's a pretty decent list and bring a lot of credibiliy to the project.
+You find big names in that list, including Asana, Bank of America, DHL, TomTom, Zalando, among others.
+It's a pretty decent list and brings a lot of credibility to the project.

 Documentation is [abundant](https://zio.dev/version-1.x/datatypes/index) and folks on [Discord server](https://discord.gg/2ccFBr4) are pretty friendly.

 In the Zionomico, John accounts for a previous experience designing and building [Purescript's](https://www.purescript.org/) [Aff](https://github.com/purescript-contrib/purescript-aff) library, among other experiences that helped him learn and mature.
 Until he came up with what became [Scalaz 8 IO Monad](https://eed3si9n.com/learning-scalaz/IO+Monad.html) and "the seeds of ZIO had been planted, and they grew quickly" (De Goes and Fraser, 2021, pp. 3).
-I what greatly summarizes the motivations and philosophy behind ZIO is delived by John himlself in this amazin talk to the [Berlin Functional Programming Group](https://www.youtube.com/watch?v=QDleESXlZJw).
+John himself delivers the motivations and philosophy behind ZIO in this amazing talk to the [Berlin Functional Programming Group](https://www.youtube.com/watch?v=QDleESXlZJw).

-And John is right, barriers need to be lowered for people coming into FP.
-Typeclasses are a great tool, but if you turn everything into a Semigroup, Ring or whatever, then you totally lose your domain knowledge in favor of abstractions with laws with gret reuse but with great distance from what your business domain.
+And John is right, and barriers need to be lowered for people coming into FP.
+Typeclasses are a great tool, but if you turn everything into a Semigroup, Ring, or whatever, you lose your domain knowledge in favor of abstractions with laws with great reuse but with great distance from your business domain.

 # The sample